Approaching the problem of scaling mathematically

 peak at 10x = ~120 QPS

-At 10 requests per user per day: ~1,157 peak QPS.
+At 10 requests per user per day, the same million users settle at around 1,157 peak QPS.

 | Daily users | Requests/user/day | Average QPS | 10x peak QPS |